adriantoddross/dreadakidd/README.md

 # dreadakidd
-Website for music artist DreaDaKidd.
-This is a minimal, vanilla Javascript website that uses webpack for bundling & file compression.
+Website for music artist DreaDaKidd; This is a minimal, vanilla Javascript website that uses webpack for bundling, file and image compression.
+This project is still a work-in-progress but you can preview it on [Netlify](https://dreadakidd.netlify.app/).

 ## Project Setup